dgroomes/micronaut-playground/sql/README.md

 ## Instructions

-Requires: Java 17, Docker

-Follow these instructions to build and run the program:
+Follow these instructions to build and run the program.

 1. Start the Postgres database:
     * `docker-compose up --detach --force-recreate --renew-anon-volumes`